The story so far

 To cut a long story short, Hosten and Hilary visited the house a few months later and shared their vision with the owners.
 The owners felt that they were the right people to buy the house which again was such a confirmation of the vision they had been carrying.
 They also discovered that along with the house there was a ready-made network of people associated with the house and the work that the owners had been doing.
 They were a lovely American couple who had worked in Grenada for about thirty years and wanted to return to the States leaving the church and school which they had built and developed and they gave these properties as a gift in kind along with the purchase of the house.

 Hosten and Hilary returned to the UK in an emotional daze.
 The implications of this vision becoming reality were beginning to dawn on them.
 It would mean selling their family home, letting go of “Western suburban life” and ultimately it would mean living on the other side of the world to their children and at this point, they weren’t sure if they could do that.
 However, the children were in agreement that they should go for it and they both knew that they were in a flow that now had a life of its own and that it was meant to be.
 They needed some encouragement that buying the house was right and this came in two amazing next steps.
 Firstly they needed to raise the 10% house deposit when they didn’t have any significant savings available.
-A close family member then told them that they would give them the proceeds from a long term investment bond that just happened to be maturing that month and amazingly the figure was slightly more than the required deposit money.
+A close family member then told them that they would give them the proceeds from a long-term investment bond that just happened to be maturing that month and amazingly the figure was slightly more than the required deposit money.
 They then, with a lot of mixed emotions, placed their house on the market.
 As they lived next to a railway line and the house previously had taken about a year to sell last time, the estate agent warned them that it would take time particularly at the price they had decided to try for.
-So it was a surprise to all of them when they got the offer of the asking price a few days after it went on the market and by the end of 2016, they had sold the house and moved into rented accommodation nearby.
+So it was a surprise to all of them when they got the offer of the asking price a few days after it went on the market.
+By the end of 2016, they had sold the house and bought the house in Grenada.